wilsonliaows/docs/connectors/jira/triggers.md

 </table>

 ## New project
 This trigger checks for new projects every 5 minutes.
-Only projects for which the linked Jira account has sufficient permissions will be returned.
+Only projects for which the linked Jira account has sufficient permissions will be retrieved.

 ![New project](/assets/images/jira-docs/new-project.png)
 *New project trigger*

 ### Input fields
 No input fields are required.

 ### Output Fields
 <table class="unchanged rich-diff-level-one">
   <thead>
     <tr>